-The second part of the incentive fee is determined and payable in arrears as of the end of each calendar year, commencing on December 31, 2021, and equals 20.0% of the Company's realized capital gains, if any, on a cumulative basis with respect to each of the investments in the Company's portfolio from the fiscal quarter ending on or immediately prior to July 1, 2021 through the end of each calendar year, beginning with the calendar year ending December 31, 2021, computed net of all realized capital losses and unrealized capital depreciation on a cumulative basis from September 30, 2021 through the end of each calendar year, beginning with the calendar year ending December 31, 2021, less the aggregate amount of any previously paid capital gain fees under the Investment Advisory Agreement.
-Any realized capital losses and unrealized capital depreciation with respect to the Company's portfolio as of the end of the fiscal quarter ending on or immediately prior to July 1, 2021 are excluded from the calculations of the capital gains fee.
+The second part of the incentive fee is determined and payable in arrears as of the end of each calendar year, commencing on December 31, 2021, and equals 20.0% of the Company's realized capital gains, if any, on a cumulative basis with respect to each of the investments in the Company's portfolio from the fiscal quarter ending on or immediately prior to July 1, 2021 through the end of each calendar year, beginning with the calendar year ending December 31, 2021, computed net of all realized capital losses and unrealized capital depreciation on a cumulative basis from September 30, 2021 through the end of each calendar year, beginning with the calendar year ending December 31, 2021, less the aggregate amount of any previously paid capital gains fees under the Investment Advisory Agreement.
+Any realized capital gains, realized capital losses and unrealized capital gains fee.
 In the event that the Investment Advisory Agreement terminates as of a date that is not a calendar year end, the termination date will treated as though it were a calendar year end for purposes of calculating and paying a capital gains fee.

 The Company will defer cash payment of the portion of any incentive fee otherwise earned by the Investment Adviser that would, when taken together with all other incentive fees paid to the Investment Adviser during the most recent 12 full calendar month period ending on or prior to the date such payment is to be made, exceed 20% of the sum of (a) the pre-incentive fee net investment income during such period, (b) the net unrealized appreciation or depreciation during such period and (c) the net realized capital gains or losses during such period.
 Any deferred incentive fees will be carried over for payment in subsequent calculation periods to the extent such payment is payable under the Investment Advisory Agreement.
-As of December 31, 2022 and 2021, the Company did not have incentive fees payable to the Investment Adviser related to fees earned in prior years but deferred under the incentive fee deferral mechanism.
+As of December 31, 2023 and 2022, the Company did not have incentive fees payable to the Investment Adviser related to fees earned in prior years but deferred under the incentive fee deferral mechanism.

-As part of the Transaction, the Investment Adviser entered into a two-year contractual fee waiver (the "Fee Waiver") with the Company to waive, to the extent necessary, any capital gains fee under the Investment Advisory Agreement that exceeds what would have been paid to Capitala in the aggregate over such two-year period under the prior advisory agreement.
+As part of the Transaction, beginning on July 1, 2021, the Investment Adviser entered into a two-year contractual fee waiver (the "Fee Waiver") with the Company to waive, to the extent necessary, any capital gains fee under the Investment Advisory Agreement that exceeds what would have been paid to Capitala in the aggregate over such two-year period under the prior advisory agreement.
+The Fee Waiver expired at the end of the two-year period.

-For the years ended December 31, 2022, 2021 and 2020, the Company incurred \$3.9 million, \$4.8 million and \$6.4 million in base management fees, respectively, under the Investment Advisory Agreement and the Prior Investment Advisory Agreement.
-The Company did not incur incentive fees related to pre-incentive fee net investment income for the years ended December 31, 2022, 2021, and 2020, respectively.
-For the years ended December 31, 2022, 2021 and 2020, our Investment Adviser did not waive any incentive fees as none were incurred.
+For the years ended December 31, 2023, 2022 and 2021, the Company incurred \$3.7 million, \$3.9 million and \$4.8 million in base management fees, respectively, under the Investment Advisory Agreement and the Prior Investment Advisory Agreement.
+The Company did not incur incentive fees related to pre-incentive fee net investment income for the years ended December 31, 2023, 2022, and 2021, respectively.
+For the years ended December 31, 2023, 2022 and 2021, our Investment Adviser did not waive any incentive fees as none were incurred.

-As of December 31, 2022 and 2021, the Company had \$0.9 million and \$1.1 million, respectively, of management and incentive fees payable to the Adviser.
+As of December 31, 2023 and 2022, the Company had \$0.9 million and \$0.9 million, respectively, of management and incentive fees payable to the Adviser.
 These amounts are reflected in the accompanying consolidated statements of assets and liabilities under the caption "Management and incentive fees payable."